startracker0/startracker0.github.io/_pages/about.md

 Prior to my doctoral studies, I completed my Bachelor’s degree in Electronic Information Science and Technology at Lanzhou University.
 I then conducted research at the Communication Center, Institute of Microelectronics, CAS, advised by Professor Jian Liu.
 At present, I am pursuing my doctoral research at ***the State Key Laboratory of Multimodal Artificial Intelligence Systems***, Institute of Automation, CAS.

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 One paper is accepted by Neural Networks!
 - *2026.05*: &nbsp;🎉🎉 One paper is accepted by ICML2026!
 One paper is accepted by ICIP2026!
 - *2025.07*: &nbsp;🎉🎉 One paper is accepted by ACMMM2025!
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by AAAI2025!